 where "PB.3.1" is taken as the isoform ID (typical format returned by PacBio sequencing).

 where NM_001545.2 is taken as the isoform ID (typical format for RefSeq entries).

 where ENST00000434970.2 is taken as the isoform ID (typical format for Ensembl entries).

-3. Genome: Mandatory for the error-correction of sequences during genome mapping.
-It must be given in a unique fasta file. "fai" index file must be located in same folder as the fasta file.
+3. Genome: It must be given in a unique fasta file. "fai" index file must be located in same folder as the fasta file.

 Optional Input Files:

-Note: You can check format of input files in "example_dataset" folder which contains a real example.
+Note: You can check format of input files in "example_dataset" folder which contains an example.

 1. name_corrected.fasta: Transcript sequences after correction using genome sequence.